23 Oct 2017

 Following his statement on 20 November, the Chairman will move directly onto matters relating to the Rehabilitation of Offenders Act 1974.
 This part of the hearing will be in relation to the use of evidence of spent convictions and the proposal to seek an exemption from section 4(1) of the 1974 Act.
 The directions for this hearing remain the same as those published previously (save for the date).
 The Chairman is publishing a statement today explaining how spent convictions play a small but necessary part in the process of deciding anonymity in a very small number of cases.

 The three-day hearing will also permit oral submissions on the issues raised in the ‘Minded to’ notes.
-Directions in respect of these hearings are being published today.
+Directions (PDF, 31KB) in respect of these hearings are being published today.

 The Inquiry is also today publishing a further direction specifying further members of the Special Demonstration Squad who must make any application for anonymity by 31 October 2017.
 The Inquiry intends to publish further such directions to the Metropolitan Police Service on a monthly basis.
 The Chairman will make observations about the Metropolitan Police Service’s progress making anonymity applications in his opening remarks on 20 November 2017.